stretchr/sdk-cocoa/README.md

 ## Installation

+*The below instructions do not yet function while the rewrite is in progress.*

 The preferred method of including the Stretchr SDK in your project is through [Cocoapods](http://cocoapods.org/).
 To install Cocoapods, simply do:

 `sudo gem install cocoapods`